Courses

 The interpreters of the Bible shaped the discourse on gender and sexuality that many people take for granted today.
 In this seminar, students are invited to explore debates about these topics within and among ancient texts, within scholarship, and society.
 As most ancient religion courses neglect women’s stories and women’s scholarship, this course centers women’s perspectives and womanist/feminist scholarship.
 To analyze biblical stories and their legacy, we will rely on a variety of academic approaches from the fields of Bible Studies, literary criticism, history, anthropology, sociology, archaeology, and more.

-Angels: from the Bible to American Spirituality
+Angels: From the Bible to American Spirituality

-This advanced religion seminar surveys conceptions of angels in foundational texts from the Bible through the medieval period and providing background to the significance of angels in contemporary American culture.
+This advanced religion seminar surveys conceptions of angels in foundational texts from the Bible through the medieval period, providing background to the significance of angels in contemporary American culture.
 Though often neglected in the study of religion, angels are integral to the faith and practice of Jews, Christians, and Muslims, transcending religious boundaries in their popularity.
 The study of angels foregrounds both theoretical and practical issues in the study of religion, bringing into view the anxieties and aspirations of people as well as problems with the category of religion.

 The Sages: Foundations of Classical Judaism